Washington State Solar Incentives & Rebates

 Washington State Solar Production Incentive

-Net Energy Metering is how your utility compensates homeowners with solar panels for providing clean, solar energy to your neighbors.
+Net Metering in Washington state is how your utility compensates you for providing clean, renewable solar energy to your neighbors and grid.
 Your utility must keep a “running tab” on how much solar energy you generate and subtract it from your monthly energy bills.
 Each credit is worth equal the market rate which is the price you pay for electricity.
 This means that you can bank up energy credits that you create in the summer, then use it in the winter when the sun isn’t shining so much.